LangFIR: Discovering Sparse Language-Specific Features from Monolingual Data for Language Steering: Feature-Guided Language Steering

 \textbf{Sample size.} Figure~\ref{llama:ablation_samplesize} shows that all three metrics remain stable across sample sizes.
 LangFIR achieves comparable performance with as few as 10 monolingual sentences, demonstrating that the method is extremely data-efficient.

-\textbf{Feature overlap removal.} Figure~\ref{llama:ablation_ignore_shared} demonstrates the importance of the feature-overlap-removal step.
-Omitting it (using $S_\text{lang}$ directly instead of $S_\text{spec} = S_\text{lang} \setminus S_\text{rand}$) degrades ACC by approximately $18\times$, BLEU by $2\times$, and ACC$\times$BLEU by $19\times$, even after retuning hyperparameters for the ablated variant.
-This confirms that identifying and filtering out language-agnostic features is essential.
+\textbf{Feature overlap removal.} The feature-overlap-removal step is essential to LangFIR.
+Omitting it (using $S_\text{lang}$ directly instead of $S_\text{spec} = S_\text{lang} \setminus S_\text{rand}$) degrades ACC by approximately $18\times$, BLEU by $2\times$, and ACC$\times$BLEU by $19\times$, even after retuning hyperparameters (Figure~\ref{llama:ablation_ignore_shared}).
 Without this step, the steering vector is dominated by features unrelated to language identity.